-See link to the Rubric that you will be scored against: HS DIGITAL COMM ARTS PORTFOLIO RUBRIC 2017-2018
+See links to the rubric that you will be scored against: HS Digital Communication Arts PORTFOLIO RUBRIC 2019

 All digital communication arts portfolios must be picked up from Cab Calloway between the dates of January 28th to February 4th.

 If you are submitting a digital portfolio as a flash drive, please place it in a envelope labeled with your name.
-When picking up your flash drive, please look for it to be in an envelope with your name on it when you pick it up.
+When picking up your flash drive, please look for it to be in an envelope with your name on it.

 Day of Assessment Information and Rubrics

 Be prepared to participate in an assessment activity as it pertains to your specific concentration on your assessment date and time.
-You will pick from one of 3 different assessment activities.
-Two assessments require knowledge of free software called “Gimp” which is compatible with Mac’s and Window’s machines or Adobe Illustrator and/or Adobe Photoshop.
+You will pick from 1 of 3 different assessment activities to participate in.
+Two assessments require knowledge of free software called “Gimp” (which is compatible with Mac’s and Window’s machines), Adobe Illustrator, and/or Adobe Photoshop.
 Knowledge of Adobe software is not required to pass the assessment.
 You may choose to use any one or more of the listed software to complete your assessment.
-If you opt to complete the creative writing assessment, knowledge of a word processor like Google Docs or Microsoft Word.
+If you opt to complete the creative writing assessment, knowledge of a word processor like Google Docs or Microsoft Word is required.

-- A Creative writing assessment – 2017 PDF CREATIVE WRITING RUBRIC
+- Creative Writing Assessment – CREATIVE WRITING RUBRIC 2019

-- A Graphic design assessment – 2017 GRAPHIC DESIGN RUBRIC
+- Graphic Design Assessment – GRAPHIC DESIGN RUBRIC 2019

 If you have any questions, please feel free to address them with Mr. Greider through email.